ABRG-Models/morphologica/docs/ref/visualmodels/graphvisual.md

 Only vertical lines that indicate the x crossing locations will be drawn by this overload of `add_y_crossing_lines`.

 `add_y_crossing_lines` returns a `vvec` containing the crossing locations.
 This may be empty or contain any number of crossings.
+Crossing points are determined by linear interpolation between the two nearest data points, unless the crossing point is exactly on a datum.

 Here's the result:

 ![Screenshot of GraphVisual graph, with annotation lines](https://github.com/ABRG-Models/morphologica/blob/main/docs/images/graph_line_simple.png?raw=true)

 To additionally draw a horizontal line indicating the value 7, you can add a second DatasetStyle to your call to `add_y_crossing_lines`.
-The following example also shows an example of creating a graph label from the returned crossings.
+The following example also shows how to create a text label from the returned crossings.

 ```c++
     morph::DatasetStyle ds (morph::stylepolicy::lines);